-- (5) Reflects the cumulative total shareholder return for the Dow Jones U.S. Health Care Providers Index. - (6) For compensation purposes, "Adjusted EBITDA" is calculated as income before income taxes, adjusted for net income attributable to noncontrolling interests; depreciation and amortization; interest expense, net; equity-based compensation expense; transaction, integration and acquisition costs; net loss (gain) on disposals, consolidations and deconsolidations; litigation settlements and other litigation costs and other adjustments that are not related to the assessment of normal operating performance.
+- (5) Reflects the cumulative total shareholder return for the Dow Jones U.S. Health Care Providers Index. - (6) For compensation purposes, "Adjusted EBITDA" is calculated as income before income taxes, adjusted for net income attributable to noncontrolling interests; depreciation and amortization; interest expense, net; equity-based compensation expense; transaction and integration related costs; loss (gain) on disposals, net; litigation settlements and other litigation costs; loss on debt extinguishment; undesignated derivative income; hurricane-related impacts; impairment charges and gain on escrow release.
 We use Adjusted EBITDA as a measure of financial performance.
 Adjusted EBITDA is a key measure used by our management to assess operating performance, make business decisions and allocate resources.
 Adjusted EBITDA is the core long-term metric we use for purposes of evaluating performance for our compensation program, as further described in the section above entitled "Compensation Discussion and Analysis Elements of Named Executive Officer Compensation."